FlxB2/fapra-algorithms-optimizations/osm-tasks-frontend/README.md

 With the backend running on  ` http://localhost:8000` run  ` ng run gen` to generate new model interfaces and web service clients.
 Files are generated to the  `generated/ ` folder

+## How it works
+If you request a route, the request will be queued at the server and the job id is returned.
+With this job id you can then request the result of the routing request.